SecondWave is a grassroots initiative to sail a boat constructed from waste materials around the UK.

 Conrad Manning and Helen Littlejohn met at the Victorious Festival in Portsmouth in August 2024.

 Helen has a background in organising adventure holidays and school expeditions and currently working for a charity on the South Coast organising beach cleans and educating communities about plastic pollution and ocean health.
+We both had a similar idea for a number of years to build a boat out of recycled materials and sail it around the UK to educate local communities about ocean health.

 - To inspire the next generation of engineers about what is possible to solve the plastic pollution crisis.